 In the end, the decision is all yours.
 Determining your style, deciding how you’ll use your pergola, measuring your available space, exploring pergola materials, colors, and features and planning for the right amount of shade are all great ways to narrow your choices.

-We have not picked the final design for our pergolas yet, but we have a good idea on the direction we will go.
-All white with square beams and detail on the crossbeams.
+I know we want all white with square beams and detail on the crossbeams.
 I have had discussions with my pool house builder about vinyl vs. cedar, pre fab vs. custom.
-While we have not made any final decisions, nor seen any prices for what we want 😬, I feel confident that the style we choose will suite the overall aesthetic of the space nicely.
+I feel confident that the style we choose will suite the overall aesthetic of the space nicely.